-Double-Take Availability allows you to identify and protect workloads by replicating, in real-time, data from a production server, known as the source, to a backup server, known as the target.
-The target server, on a local network or at a remote site, stores the copy of the data from the source.
-Double-Take Availability monitors any changes to the data and sends the changes to the target server.
-By replicating only the file changes rather than copying an entire file, Double-Take Availability allows you to more efficiently use resources.
+You identify what you want to protect on your production server, known as the source, and replicate that to a backup server, known as the target.
+The target server, on a local network or at a remote site, stores a replica copy of the data from the source.
+Double-Take monitors any changes to the source and sends the changes to the replica copy stored on the target server.
+By replicating only the file changes rather than copying an entire file, Double-Take allows you to more efficiently use resources.